LDS Church Forbids Lethal Weapons At Church In New Policy Change

 Lethal weapons include a number of possible items including guns.

-There are have been several gun incidents on church property in recent years.
-In September, a 74-year-old man accidentally fired a gun in an LDS meetinghouse in Provo, Utah.
-No one was hurt or injured in the incident.
+There have been several gun incidents on church property in recent years.
+In September, a 74-year-old man accidentally fired a gun in a meetinghouse in Provo, Utah.
+No one was hurt or injured.
 An audio recording later released by MormonLeaks featured an unidentified church leader trying to dissuade others who were present from posting anything on social media.

 In August 2010, a man fatally shot a Mormon bishop at a chapel in Visalia, Calif., and then was later shot dead by police.
 Two years earlier, a man shot and killed his pregnant estranged wife in a church parking lot in Lehi, Utah.